dadhi/DryIoc/docs/DryIoc.Docs/Wrappers.md

 - Provides an instance of `A` created on first access.
 - Internally implemented as a call to a container Resolve: `r => new Lazy(() => r.Resolve<A>())`, therefore `A` may not be yet available when `Lazy` is injected.
-- Permits a [recursive dependency] in resolution graph, because uses a `Resolve` to postpone to getting an actual service value.
+- Permits [recursive dependency] in resolution graph, because uses the `Resolve` call for service creation postponing its dependency check.

 ### Func of A